erajasekar/erajasekar.github.io/_posts/2017-05-09-does-school-kill-creativity.md

 > Shakespeare is an outstanding example of how schooling can foster talent.
 Schoolboys learned by heart over 100 figures of rhetoric.
 His schooling provided an excellent resource for the future playwright.
 Everything Shakespeare learned at school he used in some way in his plays.
 Having mastered the rules of language, he was able to break and transform them.

-To be creative in a any field, you will first need to acquire skills and knowledge required to be expert on the subject.
-Ideas without domain knowledge won’t provide any value.
-Kids should utilize the deliberate practice  and hard work that school system demands to gain mastery over subject of their interest.
-They should realize that ***There is no way to get around the fact that mastery requires a volume of work***.
+So Shakespeare become an astonishing writer not only because of his creative skills but also because his mastery over the language.
+Ideas without domain specific knowledge won't be very useful.
+To produce creative work that is valuable, you will first need to acquire skills and knowledge required to become an expert.
+Kids should take advantage of the deliberate practice and hard work that school system demands to gain mastery over subject of their interest.
+They should also acknowledge that ***There is no way to get around the fact that mastery requires a volume of work***.

 ## What’s wrong with giving more importance to Maths and Science than Arts?
-*Ken Robinson says:*
+*Ken Robinson said:*

 > Every education system on Earth has the same hierarchy of subjects.
 At the top are mathematics and languages, then the humanities, and at the bottom are the arts.
 This is because our education system came into being to meet the needs of industrialism.
 So the hierarchy is rooted on the two ideas.